Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2021/welcome-&-setup.md

 Before you attend the workshop there are a couple of things we would like you to do to get setup for using the tools that will be required during the course of the workshop.

-For those of you that indicated that you did not have an account on *discovery* you should have received an email from me explaing how to set that up, please make sure this is done and you are able to log into your account **BEFORE** the workshop begins.

 ---

-## Downloading the data ##
+## The terminal emulator ##

-The commands that you will be following can be found in markdown `(.md)` files where there is a brief description of the command and how it is applied to the data and what it does followed by an example command that you can copy and paste into the terminal window.
-The majority of day 1 and 2 will be using the terminal window on your local machine, with an open `ssh` connection to discovery7, as we will be running `bash` code.
-For some of day 2 and most of day 3 you will be using RStudio on your local machine to run the commands in the  markdown files (`.md`) located in this GitHub repo.

-To start make sure that you are able to use a terminal emulator, select one of the following based on your operating system, download it and open it up.
+A terminal emulator is a more streamlined way of navigating a computational environment (once you get the hang of it).
+We will cover some basic command to help orient you with using the terminal to interact with your machine on Day 1 of the workshop.

+If you are using a Mac there is a terminal emulator program pre-installed on your machine, if you are using another OS we have included some links to popular terminal emulator porgrams below.
+Please select one of them download the progam and open it up for the next step.

 Operating system| Terminal emulators
 ---|---